+/

-Your conclusion paragraph should slightly mirror your intro paragraph. your essay.
-Readdress or summarize key aspects of your essay for your Start with a transition into a conclusion of ur audience.
+Your conclusion paragra your essay.
+Readdress of ph should slightly mirror y or summarize key aspects our intro paragraph. s of your essay for yo Start with a transition ur audience. on into a conclusion of

+/

 Writer's Checklist: LDC